mancjs/code-and-conquer/readme.md

 9. A team that has been spied on will have their subsequent 15 requests (`attack` or `defend`) sent to the grid location selected by the team that spied upon them.

 10. A cloak may be enabled on up to 3 cell locations, but no more.
-A cloak lasts for 5 minutes of game play, causing `query` commands to report the health of the specified cells as 120, regardless of their true health.
+A cloak lasts for 5 minutes of gameplay, causing `query` commands to report the health of the specified cells as 120, regardless of their true health.

 ## Replays